Elle'ments: Critical reception

-The album received generally mixed reviews from pop music critics. laut.de editor Eberhard Dobler felt that the four producers on the album "built No Angels a easily digestible dance-love-star-nest [...] on an international pop level – the Eurodance track 'Rivers of Joy' proves it."
+The album received generally mixed reviews. laut.de editor Eberhard Dobler felt that the producers on the album "built No Angels a easily digestible dance-love-star-nest [...] on an international pop level – the Eurodance track 'Rivers of Joy' proves it."
 He remarked that "while the thirteen songs are tailored to the market [with] a little bit of Spicy (the whole band concept), a little bit of Britney ('Be My Man (The Plan)'), a little bit of R&B ('Couldn't Care Less') and even guitar pop/rock ('Send Me Flowers') [...] the laughing potential of the lyrics is hard to beat."
-Only the "inflationary use of the 'love' topic" could lead to "nonsense" like "Promises Can Wait".

 Linus Volkmann from Intro found that Elle'ments lacked "recognition value", but admitted that it "sounds pretty good – despite the tight studio time".
 He complimented the album for its "varied" mix of elements, with "each song describing excursions into different pop genres: A few times R&B, a few times Katrina and the Waves uptempo, a few times disco in 1970s funk fashion."

 Der Spiegel called the songs "professionally arranged ready-made goods".
 In their review of the Special Winter reissue of the album, the editorial department of German television network ProSieben wrote: "Even the reissue of Elle'ments can't hide the fact that the rest of the girls' repertoire lacks the quality of their singles 'Daylight In Your Eyes', 'Rivers of Joy' and 'There Must Be an Angel'.
 Without a recognizable style of their own, without a recognizable line of their own, Elle'ments offers a collection of well-made pop songs, which unfortunately all too often fall back on tried, tested and well-known knitting patterns."
 As with Dobler, the staff compared the material to Britney Spears, the Spice Girls and Toni Braxton and concluded: "If you don't mind No Angels' lack of independence, Elle'ments undoubtedly offers a nice best-of-pop album [...]
 But if you look for authenticity and uniqueness, you are knocking at the wrong door."